kbysiec/vite-vanilla-ts-lib-starter/README.md

 - `format:styles` - format `.cs` and `.scss` files with stylelint
 - `format` - format all with prettier and stylelint
 - `prepare` - script for setting up husky pre-commit hook
+- `uninstall-husky` - script for removing husky from repository

 ## Acknowledgment